benwzj/benwzj.github.io/_posts/2024-02-24-html-concept.md

 Good for SEO.

 ### Adding custom icons to your site
+This metadata links the favicon (a small icon) to the webpage, displayed in the browser's address bar or tab.
 `<link rel="icon" href="favicon.ico" type="image/x-icon" />`

 ### Setting the primary language of the document